Aerospace · MIL-Spec · AS9102 FAI · ITAR-Aware

 Daily verification on calibrated tooling; pull-force above 120 N at 22 AWG.

-NTS Albuquerque DO-160G test plan
+DO-160G test plan at an accredited lab

 AS9102 FAI Forms 1/2/3

-Submitted week 8; CMM dimensional report, material certs, process certs included.
+CMM dimensional report, material certs, process certs included.

 Layered process audit weekly